Learn about credit

 Undergraduate student loans and credit

 If you didn’t have a strong or established credit history when you applied for your private student loan, you probably added a cosigner.
-Their credit history was evaluated along with yours to be approved for a loan.
+Their credit history was evaluated along with yours, and if you were approved, they share the legal responsibility for repaying the loan.

 Undergraduate student loans are one way you can build your credit history.
 If you consistently make on-time payments, student loans can have a positive impact on your credit score.
 On the other hand, if you miss payments and fall behind, your actions can indicate that you’re a higher risk to a company considering giving you a loan or credit card.
 It can also lead to you getting a higher interest rate than someone with better credit.